-- Federal Direct Student Loan Program (FDLP) - PELL Grant
+- Federal Direct Student Loan Program (FDLP) - · PELL Grant

 PIA does not participate in Federal Supplemental Educational Opportunity Grant (FSEOG), Perkins Loans, or Federal Work Study (FWS).
-Certain federal and state financial assistance programs require that the applicant is registered with the Selective Service System.
+Certain federal and state financial assistance program may require that the applicant is registered with the Selective Service System.
 Details on financial aid programs are available from the Financial Aid Office.

-Additional scholarship opportunities are available and posted for students throughout the year.
-Contact the Financial Aid Office and/or Student Services Coordinator for details.
+Additional scholarship opportunities are available online at https://pia.edu/financial-aid/ #scholarships and posted for students throughout the year.
+Contact the Financial Aid Office for details.